annie-kayal/SpaceX/README.md

 ## Future Features

 - To implement React router for navigation to different components across the application and for the UI to be inline with URL.

+- Have a spinner to be available if data was yet to fetched from the API for user experience.

 - Add a fade on the modal element to ensure a smooth transition once the user has clicked the plus button.